 But what makes a health coaching client the right one for you?
 How can you find the right clients?
 Here are a few ways you can ensure you find the right clients to move your health coaching career forward.

 - Clear Health Goals: Clients who have well-defined and specific health goals are often excellent candidates for health coaching.
 They should be able to articulate what they want to achieve and why it’s important to them.
 They might not know how to achieve these goals, but this clarity shows they are serious about their health.

-- Openness to Coaching: Clients should be open to exploring new ideas and possibilities and understand that they are going to active participants in their improvement.
-If a client is very set in their ways, or closed to trying new things, they might not be a great fit for coaching.
+- Openness to Coaching: Clients should be open to exploring new ideas and possibilities and understand that they are going to be active participants in their improvement.
+If a client is very set in their ways or closed to trying new things, they might not be a great fit for coaching.

 How you can find the right clients for you?